ManiMozaffar/awesome-resumes/README.md

 **Scary fact:** Did you know that only 1 in 50 resumes get an interview?
 That's a 2% chance of getting an interview.
 This is why it's crucial to have a well-crafted resume that stands out from the rest.

 In today’s competitive job market, a well-crafted resume is essential.
 It’s not just about listing your skills and experiences; how you present that information can make or break your chances of getting noticed.
 You can be a very senior person, with years of experience, but with a poorly self-presentation, you can be easily overlooked.
 Or you may be a junior/intern with a very well-crafted resume, and you can be easily noticed.
-This is why it's crucial to have a well-crafted resume.
+This is why it’s crucial to have a well-crafted resume.

+## AI Resume Tools

+- [Ajusta](https://ajusta.ai) - AI-powered ATS resume optimizer.
+Scores your resume against job descriptions, identifies keyword gaps, and provides AI-generated rewrite suggestions.
+Chrome extension for LinkedIn and Indeed.